Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

 Now, let us assume that $M$ can be decomposed as $M=M_{0}\cup Z$ with $Z=[1,\infty)\times S^{1}$.
 Then we can make the operator $e^{-t\Delta_{a,0}}$ act on $L^{2}(M,dA_{g})$ in the following way: and zero otherwise.
 From the symmetry of $p_{a}(y,y',t)$, is clear that the operator $e^{-t\Delta_{a,0}}$ acting on $L^{2}(M,dA_{g})$ is symmetric.

-Recall the operator $\Delta_{Z,D}$ defined in section \ref{subsection:swc}.
-The kernel of the operator $e^{-t\Delta_{Z,D}}$ is constructed by a classical method (see \cite[chapter VII]{Chavel}) and it is given by: where $y, y' \geq 1$, $x, x'\in S^{1}$, $t>0$, and $p_{1,D}((y,x),(y',x'),t)$ is a function that satisfies: for every $T>0$ there exist constants $C, c >0$ such that:
+Recall the operator $\Delta_{Z,D}$ defined in Section \ref{subsection:swc}.
+The kernel of the operator $e^{-t\Delta_{Z,D}}$ is constructed by a classical method (see \cite[chapter VII]{Chavel}) and it is given by: where $y, y' \geq 1$, $x, x'\in S^{1}$, $t>0$, and $p_{1,D}((y,x),(y',x'),t)$ is a function that satisfies: for every $\tau>0$ there exist constants $C, c >0$ such that:

-for all $z, z' \in Z$ and $0<t<T$.
+for all $z, z' \in Z$ and $0<t<\tau$.

 Now let $\Delta_{Z,h}$ be the self-adjoint extension of the operator obtained after imposing Dirichlet boundary conditions at $\{1\}\times S^1$.
 Let $K_{Z,h}$ denote the kernel of the operator $e^{-t\Delta_{Z,h}}$.
-As in the case of the heat kernel associated to the operator $\Delta_{Z,D}$, given in equation (\ref{eq:dechkcdc}), the kernel $K_{Z,h}$ is given by: for $z,z'\in Z$ and $t>0$ where the term $p_{h,D}(z,z',t)$ is determined by the boundary condition.
-By the same argument as above, we infer that $p_{h,D}(z,z',t)$ satisfies, up to some constants, the same estimate as the one given by equation (\ref{eq:esth}).
+As in the case of the heat kernel associated to the operator $\Delta_{Z,D}$, given in (\ref{eq:dechkcdc}), the kernel $K_{Z,h}$ is given by:

+for $z,z'\in Z$ and $t>0$ where the term $p_{h,D}(z,z',t)$ is determined by the boundary condition.
+In the same way as above, $p_{h,D}(z,z',t)$ satisfies, up to some constants, the same estimate as the one in equation (\ref{eq:esth}).

-\subsection{Duhamel's Principle}
+\subsubsection{Duhamel's Principle}

 There are several ways to state and use Duhamel's principle, see for example \cite[VII.3]{Chavel}.

 Duhamel's principle can be applied in the non-compact setting under certain assumptions on the decay of the functions.
 This is the case of the heat kernels on surfaces with cusps and asymptotically cusp ends.
 In terms of the operators, Duhamel's principle can be stated as: